fakesquid/ShopifyPriceTracker/README.md

 # ShopifyPriceTracker
-Scrape and track Shopify websites price
+Scrape and track the price of Shopify Websites

+Currently works for www.havenshop.com